chato94/A/README.md

 ## Instructions
 *These instructions assume that Node is already installed on the machine and all necessary paths are correctly configured.*

-* Add all files and folders to serve in the same directory as the index.js file.
+* Add all files and folders to serve into the `static` folder.
   * You still have to have an HTML file in the directory.
 If none is found, the 404 page is served.
     * It takes priority for an `index.html` file, then serves the first HTML file it finds.
 There are no guarantees that HTML files will be found in any specified order.
   * GET request URL processing happens in the following priorities: